Post-September 11th Related Illnesses

 The two federal programs that offer benefits for those who suffer from certified 9/11-related physical or mental illnesses include the WTC Health Program and the September 11th Victim Compensation Fund (VCF).

-The WTC Health Program offers medically necessary monitoring and treatment for certified conditions as well as “conditions that result from the treatment or progression of a certified condition.”
+The WTC Health Program offers medically necessary monitoring and treatment for certified conditions, as well as “conditions that result from the treatment or progression of a certified condition.”
 Those who have or believe they may have an illness related to 9/11 and are in an Eligible Group can apply for enrollment in the program.
 The application process requires documentation to satisfy eligibility requirements.
 Necessary documentation depends on whether an applicant is a responder (i.e., FDNY, WTC general responder or Pentagon/Shanksville responder) or a survivor who can provide proof of presence in the dust cloud or in the NYC Disaster Area between September 11, 2001 and July 31, 2002 for a specified amount of time.

 The September 11th Victim Compensation Fund provides economic and non-economic compensation to individuals who have been diagnosed with a certified 9/11 condition (or families of deceased individuals) who were present at the WTC, the Exposure Zone, or the Shanksville, PA or Pentagon crash sites.
 Registration with the September 11th Victim Compensation Fund is not dependent on currently having a certified medical condition, but filing a claim is.